tidepool-org/platform/README.md

 container with a fresh replica set.
 The compiler/test cache is namespaced by tools image, so a MongoDB/toolchain update reruns tests even when Go source is unchanged.
 Module downloads remain reusable across tools images.
 Docker CLI uses the host Docker socket to package the binaries.
-The preparation job does not restore or upload Go caches.

 To exercise the same environment locally in a clean disposable checkout: